ShubhamSinghCMR/Python/README.md

 # Python-Projects
-This reposiroty contains made in:
+This reposiroty contains made in: Python, Django (Python Framework)
-> Python
-> Django (Python Framework)